GALESBURG COUNTRY HOME ACRES

 There are five homes in this subdivision.
 Four were designed by Wright: the David I. Weisblat home, 11185 Hawthorne Drive (S.294), the Eric Pratt residence, 11036 Hawthorne (S.295), the Samuel Eppstein residence, 11090 Hawthorne (S.296) and the Curtis Meyer home, 11108 Hawthorne (S.297).
 A non-Wright design is found at 11069 Hawthorne Drive (the Günther & Anne Fonken residence, designed by apprentice Francis “Will” Willsey and built in 1959; it sold in 2014).

-The original development included 21 homes on 70 acres in what had originally been the Bilotta farm.
+As recorded in 1949 (which may not be the original plat since construction apparently began in 1948), the development included 22 homes on 70 acres in what had originally been the Bilotta farm.
 The plan called for circular lots with 114-foot radii (as was also planned for the Parkwyn Village subdivision in Kalamazoo), with each house occupying an acre, and the remaining land in common ownership through a homeowners’ association.
 (One plat map shows a total of 24 lots.)

 Three of the homes employed a textile block system similar to what Wright had used in California.
 This was intended as a do-it-yourself alternative to help reduce costs.
 Owners here and in Kalamazoo worked together to build these blocks using native materials at the Kalamazoo development.
-Water from Asylum Lake was used, but it led to some disfigurement from lime deposits that had to be scrubbed from the bricks with acid.
-Mahogany was used for the trim, and group purchasing enabled the owners to buy this nicer wood (yet less expensive than cypress) from a lumber yard in Grand Rapids at roughly the price of pine.
+Water from Asylum Lake was used, but it led to some discoloration from lime deposits that had to be scrubbed from the bricks with acid.
+Mahogany was used for the trim, and bulk purchasing enabled the owners to buy this nicer wood from a lumber yard in Grand Rapids at roughly the price of pine.
+Wright’s standard specifications call for cypress, but the homeowners’ group was able to save money while getting a better-quality wood.

 John Howe supervised construction of all four Wright homes, and also organized an expansion at Weisblat in 1960.